 Keeping ink costs down is a high priority when it comes to home printing.
 That’s why we test printers for running costs as well as quality, speed and ease of use.

-By combining the number of pages printed with the amount of ink used and cost of the cartridges, we calculate how many pennies worth of ink is used on each printed text, graphics and photo page.
+By comparing the number of pages printed in our labs, with the amount of ink used and cost of the cartridges, we can work out how many pennies worth of ink is used on each printed text, graphics and photo page.

 It’s a wi-fi printer with memory card slots and a preview screen, so you can print photos direct from a memory card without having to use your computer.

-The BX635FWD includes a fax function, has wi-fi connectivity and also has auto-duplexing – meaning it can be set up to automatically print on both sides of a page.
+The WF-3520DWF includes a fax function, has wi-fi connectivity and like the other inkjet printers here it has auto-duplexing – so you can set it up to automatically print on both sides of a page.

-Epson Stylus Office BX635FWD – read the full review for details on print quality and speed.
+Epson Workforce WF-3520DWF – read the full review for exact details on its print quality.

-It offers plenty of features for its price, including auto-duplexing – for double-sided printing – wi-fi connectivity and the ability to print wirelessly from smartphones using operating systems that are compatible with Canon’s print apps.
+The Canon Pixma MG5550 is the cheapest printer to buy of the five here, priced at less than £100.
+It doesn’t scrimp on features either.
+It has automatic double-sided printing, wi-fi connectivity and the ability to print wirelessly from smartphones using operating systems that are compatible with Canon’s print apps.